daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Memory Impacts</summary>

-1. Notice that the list contains 7 values but the backing array has a capacity of 10.
+1. Notice that the list contains 6 values but the backing array has a capacity of 10.
 When an `ArrayList` runs out of capacity, the backing array is replaced with a new array that's 1.5-times larger and the elements get copied over.
-On average, array lists end up with about 17% of unused capacity when the exact capacity isn't known ahead of time.
+On average, array lists end up with about 17% of unused capacity when the exact capacity isn't known in advance.

 2. A primitive int uses just 4 bytes.
 However, an `Integer` wrapper object requires 16 bytes for the object header, plus 4 bytes for the int value, plus another 4 bytes of padding totaling 24 bytes.
 Enabling JVM pointer compression